The Benefits of Breastfeeding: A Timeline for the Ages

 Six months

 Good news for you, mom!
 Breastfeeding exclusively for six months lowers your baby’s risk for ear, nose, throat and sinus infections past infancy and may protect against autoimmune disease and respiratory allergies as well.
 After six months of breastfeeding, your baby also has a 19 percent lower risk for childhood leukemia.
 Finally, studies have linked breastfeeding with improved cognitive development that extends into childhood.
-They often develop motor skills at an earlier age and may be less likely to have emotional and behavioral problems.
-For moms, the advantages of breastfeeding for six months include a lower risk of type 2 diabetes—even decades later, and this includes moms who experienced gestational diabetes with pregnancy too.
+Breastfed babies often develop motor skills at an earlier age and may be less likely to have emotional and behavioral problems.
+For moms, the advantages of breastfeeding for six months include a lower risk of type 2 diabetes — even decades later.
+This benefit extends to birthing parents who experienced gestational diabetes with pregnancy too.

 Nine months

 Your breast milk has helped drive your baby’s physical development and continues to fuel them as they become more active and independent.
-Breastfeeding is also a great way to comfort your baby as they experience growth spurts, teething and the occasional bump or bruise.
-If you go to work, spending this quality time with your little one when you return home encourages one-on-one bonding.
-Plus, establishing a routine gives you both to look forward to after a day of separation.
+Breastfeeding is also a great way to comfort your baby as they experience growth spurts, teething, and the occasional bump or bruise.
+If you return to work, spending this quality time with your little one when you return home encourages one-on-one bonding.
+Plus, establishing a routine gives you both a closeness to look forward to after a day of separation.

 One year

-For moms, 12 cumulative months of breastfeeding reduces the risk of breast cancer.
-However, the benefits double for moms with a lifetime total of two years breastfeeding.
-Recent studies have found that breastfeeding also lowers a mom’s risk of high cholesterol, high blood pressure and heart disease, which reduces the risk for stroke and heart attack.
+For lactating parents, 12 cumulative months of breastfeeding reduces the risk of breast cancer.
+However, the benefits double for parents with a lifetime total of two years of breastfeeding.
+Recent studies have found that breastfeeding also lowers a mom’s risk of high cholesterol, high blood pressure, and heart disease, which reduces the risk for stroke and heart attack.

 The benefits of breast milk extend beyond the first year.
-Of course, it’s up to you how long you want to breastfeed—one month or one year or more.
+Of course, it’s up to you how long you want to breastfeed — one month, one year, or more.
 The key is to wean when you and your baby are ready.